Home Page

 flexible for the individual owner, who can be supported by

-a strong Association, and immediately or later take up a
+a strong Association from the outset, and immediately or later take up the

 vigorous Association racing programme.